May 23, 2017

 Rarely served in Hong Kong, I tend to avoid tilefish because of its high mercury concentration.
-The preparation by Mok was unusual by Mok; after placing a frying pan on the griddle and half-filled it with oil, he put the tilefish scale down in the pan and cooked it for around five minutes.
+The preparation by Mok was to first placed a frying pan on the griddle and half-filled it with oil, then he put the tilefish scale down in the pan and cooked it for around five minutes.
 The pumpkin sauce was separately prepared and the fish was beautifully served on a plate.

 This was the highlight of the meal.
 The skin was very crispy while the flesh retained a little bit of translucency.
 There was enough flavour even without the sauce.

 The final dishes came in rapid succession.
 Fried rice was the most labour-intensive, requiring constant stirring to ensure all the ingredients were properly cooked and most of the moisture removed from the rice.
 Served with miso soup, pickled vegetable and stir-fried bean sprouts, the rice was firm and chewy without the oiliness found in poorly made fried rice.
 Our final dish of sliced U.S. beef with dried garlic was served as a side, cooked perfectly to medium rare.

 Dinner easily costs more than $1,000, so even taking into account the difference in ingredient the less than $400 lunch set is a bargain, especially when prepared by chef Mok.
 I have visited three times since 2014; each time I found the ingredient to be high quality and the cooking meticulous.
 While teppanyaki isn’t something that pops up in my mind often, this is where I go in Hong Kong when I want a teppanyaki fix.

 Address: G/F, 134 Tung Lo Wan Road, Hong Kong